robgmaps/covid19_statewide/README.md

 See statewide_county_tables.sql in /sql folder for database table definitions.

+*_./views.py_* - functions for handling the data

+*_management/commands/covid19_statewide_update_db.py_* - set configuration and run scraping functions for each geography

+See *CONFIG* variable in *_covid19_statewide_update_db.py_* for tables, endpoints, and race/ethnicity mapping for each geography

 Scraping functions in views.py.
-Pull data for all inlcuded geographies with:
+Pull data for all included geographies with:
 `./manage.py covid19_statewide_update_db`